vicalejuri/make-it-rain/README.md

 * [Andrew belt](https://andrewbelt.name/) for his simple design on [VCVRack](https://github.com/VCVRack/Rack), his code was a inspiration for this tool.
 * [Milton Nascimento](https://www.youtube.com/watch?v=ji0BILoWwN8) for saving my life with his music.

-## LICENSE WTFYW (for poor people)
+## LICENSE WTFYW

-Permission is granted to do whatever the fuck you want.
+Permission is granted to do whatever you want, if you're poor.

 ### But if you're rich or a company...

 ```
 Yes, you, iphone user, owner of a house, citizen of a "1º world" country.
-70k or more per year...
+80k or more per year...

-If that's the case, you're forbidden to use, copy and redistribute any parts of the source code, without paying in full the costs (USD $250 dollars) to the author, or donating
+If that's the case, you're forbidden to use, copy and redistribute any parts of the source code, without paying at least a beer to the author.
-the mighty dollah to another open source project.
 ```
 ###### Robots are exempt of all taxes and dues.

-## Proudly made in Brazil 🏖
+## Proudly assembled in Brazil 🏖